U.S. Retail Sales Report, Current Statistics, and Recent Trends

-Year-over-year retail sales were up 5.2 percent.
+Year-over-year retail sales were up 6.5 percent.
 A robust economy will generate annual retail sales growth of 3 percent or more.
-The May increase is, therefore, a good signal for strong second-quarter economic growth.
+The August increase is an sign of strength signal for third-quarter economic growth.

 Retail sales hit a record of $5.7 trillion in 2017, according to the U.S. Census.
 That's better than the prerecession high of $4.4 trillion spent in 2007.
 It's also a 42 percent increase from 2009's record low of $4.06 trillion.

 Retailing is undergoing two significant shifts.
 The first is technological, and the other a result of changes in consumer behavior.
 Stores that understand and overcome both shifts will thrive.
 Retailers that don't will go the way of Circuit City, Borders, and Blockbusters.

 Although shoppers will never wholly abandon brick-and-mortar stores, they expect retailers to offer a convenient online alternative.
 Most stores are responding while still trying to get shoppers into their stores for pick-up of large items.
 They must use a combination of branding, service, and pricing to convince shoppers to get dressed, get in their cars and drive to pick up merchandise.
 As a result, retailers aren't as eager to build new stores.
 That hurts commercial real estate, neighborhood shopping centers, and jobs.

 The other technological shift will occur in the years to come.
 3D printing allows people to print small plastic and metal toys and other objects.
 Although the printers are too expensive right now to have much of an impact, over time they will become as affordable as cell phones.
 People will merely need to purchase or lease a software program that they download into the printer to produce whatever they want.
 Toymaker Hasbro has already partnered with 3D printer maker Shapeways to produce favorite toys.